mcfedr/phonegap-oauth-google-api-mobile/readme.md

-Implementing OAuth 2.0 with Google API in Phonegap / ChildBrowser
+Implementing OAuth 2.0 with Google API in Phonegap
 ------------------------------------------------------------------

- The code demonstrates how to implement OAuth 2.0 with Google API in Phonegap with ChildBrowser Plugin.
+ The code demonstrates how to implement OAuth 2.0 with Google API in Phonegap.
  Below are different screenshots of the App.
 The App authorize a Google Tasks API using OAuth 2.0 and then it accesses the User's Tasks and displays them in a list view.